thequantumpotato/s-LOGO-IDE/README.md

 - Lists (brackets) only work as argumnets.
 Therefore, you can't say something like "[ fd 50 ]" because there is no top level commands here.
 - When assigning variables in Make/Set or in loop functions, the variable name must start with "
     - For example, to set 5 to a variable var, the command would be 'make "var 5'
+- In order to run a user defined function, the user needs to say "run" and then the name of their function